-Many of these conclusions can seem very logical and they can be deduced by common sense, but solid data can be a very strong argument in planning the urbanistic development or in campaigns dedicated to health improvement.
+Many of these conclusions can seem very logical, and they can be deduced by common sense.
+Still, solid data can be a very strong argument in planning urbanistic development or in campaigns dedicated to health improvement.

 “Thanks to the smartphone apps, we can connect the activity of the society with the food consumption and examine the impacts on the physical and mental health of the individuals,” says Abby King, a professor of medicine and a member of the research team.

 The whole study, published in the magazine Nature, can be found here.
 The scientists have also created a website dedicated to their study, where they published all the data that has been used.